ronkasharmaa/To-Do-List-App/README.md

 # To-Do-List-App
-A To Do List App made using nodejs, expressjs, ejs
+A To Do List App made using nodejs, expressjs, ejs, postgreSQL

 Commands needed to run this project locally is :-